vibnimit/Cloud-Web-App/README.md

 - Maven build system
 - Various Java libraries (Maven will manage the libraries)

+## Testing the application
+1. Current running stack
+    1. We have one web server running.
+You can send request to it at http://54.193.56.172:8080/recognizeObject
+    2. An IAM role is created for TA, and details are shared over the mail.
+2. Creating new stack
+    1. Configure AWS credentials at the machine which you are using to create the stack (Shared over email or you can use your AWS own account).
+    2. Create new stack using infrastructure bootstrap utility is listed below

 ## Building the binaries
 - Install the dependencies
 - Build each component separately